GrzegorzStary/MILESTONE-1/README.md

 - Submit! button to submit a form.
 - Responsive design.

+### 404 Page
+- The website contain basic 404 page in case the user make a typo while manual entering of the page.
+- From the 404 Page the user may choose any tab of our page and me safely redirected to the content of our website.

+### Thank you page
+- This page is showing up after succesful form submission.
+- The thank you page will refresh itself after 5 senconds and redirect the user back to the Home Page.

 ### Google Map
 - Large and easy to understand map of our approximate location.
 - Map is set to load from further distance to show nearest motorways and juctions as well as massive Birmingham Airport that customers may use as a direction on road traffic signs.